rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 **Camp elevation:** about 9,854 ft
 **Water:** we filled before camp and dry-camped

+This was the day we had to make it up into the Alpine zone, over the side of Trailriders' Wall, through Marmot Barrens, and down the Santa Barbara Divide.
+We just barely made it to the treeline before thunder struck, as Tan will tell you below.

+Yet despite the thunderclaps at our backs, passing over a divide was incredibly beautiful, to look back upon where we walked and toward where we needed to go.
+As [Kate Wolf sang](https://youtu.be/4fXV5hMhQ20?si=OnTSiIbZcAiZl1et) so beautifully: "It's gone away in yesterday and I find myself on the mountainside, where the rivers change direction across the great divide."

 This was the first of three consecutive days with major thunderstorms and heavy rain.
 Despite a rough day, Infinity Field itself was remarkably peaceful.
 The field was full of cows.

 Around 8:00 p.m., Buck woke to coyotes howling.
 We dozed on and off through the night while the calls echoed through the canyon, and around 5:00 a.m. the coyotes started up again.
 That sound became the defining memory of the trip.